 How it works

 - Scratch pulls your content into files.
-Posts, pages, and any custom post types come down to a folder on your laptop, auto-discovered.
+Posts, pages, and any custom post types come down to a folder on your laptop, auto-discovered, one file each.

 - Claude edits the content.
-Tell it what you want across the archive.
+Open the folder in the Claude desktop app.
+Try a prompt on a few posts in Chat, then let Cowork or Code run it across the archive.
 Add a meta description under 158 characters to every post that is missing one.
-Claude works the whole list.
+Claude edits the files, never the live site.

 - You review every diff and publish.
 Scratch shows each change next to the original, word by word.
 Approve what ships, and Scratch writes only those posts back over the REST API.